consequently/consequently-hugo/content/news/2017/twelve-things-07-pragmatics.md

 +++
 date = "2017-09-12T12:53:42+11:00"
-title = "Pragmatics (the seventh of twelve things I love about philosophical logic)" description = "Here's the seventh thing I love about working as a philosophical logician: the connection with pragmatics" largeimage = true image = "images/twelve-things.jpg"
+title = "Pragmatics (the seventh of twelve things I love about philosophical logic)" description = "Here's the seventh thing I love about working as a philosophical logician: the connection with pragmatics." largeimage = true image = "images/twelve-things.jpg"